dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2019_02_28-advanced-tips-and-tricks-for-aspnet-core-applications.md

 ## What tips and tricks do you have?

 So this is it, this was my brief post on some tips and tricks which I like to apply in my personal ASP.NET Core development.
-I hope there was at least something useful in there.
-Let me know what you think and please feel free to share your own little tips and tricks which make your ASP.NET Core developer life easier in the comments below!
+I hope this was at least somewhat useful to someone?!
+Let me know what you think and please feel free to share your own tips and tricks which make your ASP.NET Core development life easier in the comments below!